 7. Champion Change

 Resilient leaders must be open to change themselves and be willing to provide leadership to facilitate change.
 For a leader to foster change, they need to have a vision around the organization’s direction.
 They also need to have the courage to spearhead change, even when it might be uncomfortable.
 Balancing a vision with the reality of an ever-changing landscape is a large part of being a resilient leader.

 Leaders need to empower others and set them up for success.
-Encouraging others sets up a positive environment on a team where people feel comfortable making mistakes and failing.
+A leadership style that encourages others sets up a positive environment on a team where people feel comfortable making mistakes and failing.
 By encouraging employees to embrace failure and move forward, leaders will help them develop creative solutions and problem solving for the future.
 When someone is struggling, help them by pointing out ways to improve and acknowledging their efforts.

 Growing one’s network with people from different backgrounds can help leaders build resilience and encourage others to do the same.
 People with strong support systems are often the most resilient.

-Take resilient leadership skills on your team to the next level with the virtual live Resilient Leader Experience, inspired by the on-location Gold Medal Leadership Experience.
+Take resilient leadership skills on your team to the next level with the virtual and live Resilient Leader Experience, inspired by the on-location Gold Medal Leadership Experience.
 Glean leadership lessons from elite athletes and coaches competing at the highest level.
-The Resilient Leader Experience helps teams acquire new skills and mindsets to achieve desired outcomes.
-During the program, you will learn practical ways to use adversity as an improvement driver and develop a path for personal and team growth that will have lasting impact.
+The Resilient Leader Experience helps high-performing teams acquire new skills and mindsets to achieve desired outcomes.
+During the program, you will learn practical ways to use adversity as an improvement driver and develop a path for personal and team growth that will have a lasting impact on building resilience.